wagerfield/onno/docs/api.md

 <Box m="2em" />
 ```

-In the example above, the `margin` render function uses onno's `addPx` transform function to add "px" to unitless values.
+In the example above, the `margin` render function uses onno's `addPx` transform function to add "px" to _unitless values_.
 A unitless value is a `number` which is not zero.

 Since the second `Box` passes a value with "em" units, the `addPx` transform function ignores this value.

 In addition to `addPx`, onno also provides an `addPc` transform function for converting decimal values between -1 and 1 to percentages eg. "0.1" becomes "10%" and "-0.5" becomes "-50%".
-There is also a `addPcOrPx` transform function which will first attempt to convert decimals between -1 and 1 to percent and then convert unitless values to "px".
+There is also a `addPcOrPx` transform function which will first attempt to convert decimal values between -1 and 1 to percent and then convert unitless values to "px".

-You can of course write your own `transform` functions.
+You can also write your own `transform` functions.
 Transform functions simply take a value and return a value.
 For example:

 ```js
 const addEm = (x) => (typeof x === "number" && x !== 0 ? x + "em" : x)
 ```

-Alternatively you can use onno's `when` and `isUnitless` utils to the same effect:
+Alternatively you can use onno's `when` and `isUnitless` [util functions](utils.md) to the same effect:

 ```js
 import { when, isUnitless } from "onno"